Supahands/llm-comparison/README.md

 <h3>Starting</h3>

+Before running the server, you should duplicate `.env.template` and fill in your own environment variables such as AWS S3 and Supabase.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev